-[Intro paragraph] You’ll want to introduce prospective analysts to your company and highlight what makes working in your office unique.
-Take a few short sentences to really set your company apart from competing job listings and sell yourself to job seekers.
+[Intro paragraph] The first paragraph of your job description is an opportunity to introduce prospective analysts to your company and highlight what makes working in your office unique.
+Whether you’re writing a startup business analyst job description, technical business analyst job description, finance business analyst job description, or some other specialization, take a few short sentences to really set your company apart from competing job listings and sell yourself to job seekers.

 Business Analyst Job Responsibilities: